sm-heard/educational-video-generation/README.md

 ```

 On Streamlit Community Cloud, add the same keys via Settings → Secrets.
 For GitHub Actions or other runners, configure them as repository secrets and expose them as environment variables.

+### Deployment Notes

+Manim requires native libraries (`manimpango`, Pango, Cairo, ffmpeg, clang/pkg-config).
+Streamlit Community Cloud cannot install them, so the hosted build fails.
+To deploy:

+- Use a platform where you control the system packages (Docker on Render/Fly/Heroku/etc.) and install the build dependencies before running `uv sync`.
+- Or host Streamlit separately and forward prompts to a render worker (e.g., FastAPI on Render or a GitHub Action) that has those dependencies available.

+For local development, follow the Quick Start commands above—everything runs inside the uv-managed virtual environment.